GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

   This Genesys Cloud Developer Blueprint explains how to use GitHub Actions to build a CI/CD pipeline to deploy Genesys Cloud objects across multiple Genesys Cloud organizations.
 ---

+**WARNING:  THIS BLUEPRINT IS STILL IN DEVELOPMENT.
+WHILE THE CODE EXAMPLES IN THIS BLUEPRINT ARE ACCURATE, THE TEXT IS STILL UNDER TECHNICAL AND CONTENT REVIEW**
 This Genesys Cloud Developer Blueprint explains how to use GitHub Actions to build a CI/CD pipeline to deploy Genesys Cloud objects across multiple Genesys Cloud organizations.

 This blueprint also demonstrates how to: